ethagnawl/rmuxinator/README.md

 - wiring up tmux event hooks/callbacks

 ## Still TODO:
+- hooks must be optional
+- Do we need custom hooks, like tmuxinator uses for pre_window, project_start, etc.?
+I was hoping to leverage tmux's hooks and save the trouble, but the mapping is not 1:1 and users could have to result to hacks like having hooks remove themselves in order to prevent duplicate events.
 - remove/replace Debugs
 - add after command hooks (e.g. after-split-window) need to find/create comprehensive list